mongodb/docs/source/reference/mongod.rst

 .. option:: --master

-   Configures :program:`mongod` to run this node as a replication :term:`master`.
+   Configures :program:`mongod` to run as a replication :term:`master`.

 .. option:: --slave

-   Configures :program:`mongod` to run this node as a replication :term:`slave`.
+   Configures :program:`mongod` to run as a replication :term:`slave`.

 .. option:: --source <host>:<port>

-   For use with the :option:`--slave` option, the ``--source`` option designates the node that will replicate.
+   For use with the :option:`--slave` option, the ``--source`` option designates the server that this instance will replicate.

 .. option:: --only <arg>